CryptoFloki/AdultChain/README.md

 adultchaind -reindex
 ```
 * It will then appear to freeze.
 Close it and open it again.
-* Check blocks is synching with
+* Check blocks is synching with:
 ```
 adultchain-cli getinfo
 ```
 * When blocks matches your wallet use this command until requests have 999 near the buttom.
 ```
 adultchain-cli mnsync status

 ```
 ***